RocketPuppy/Retrograde/RULES.md

 A spacecraft may initiate a **Bombardment** maneuver.
 This costs all the delta-vee for the spacecraft.
 The spacecraft does damage to the asset it is currently orbiting equal to its bombardment power minus 1 for each orbital between it and the asset.
-The asset is destroyed and flipped over if it sustains damage equal to its bombardment resistance.
+If the asset sustains damage greater than or equal to its bombardment resistance it is destroyed.
+Flip it face down.

 ## Hazards